opsmate-ai/opsmate/docs/CLI/solve.md

   --tool-calls-per-action INTEGER
                                   Number of tool calls per action  [default:
                                   1]
+  --tools TEXT                    The tools to use for the session.
+Run
+                                  `opsmate list-tools` to see the available
+                                  tools.
+By default the tools from the context are used. (env: OPSMATE_TOOLS)  [default:
+                                  ""]
   --loglevel TEXT                 Set loglevel (env: OPSMATE_LOGLEVEL)
                                   [default: INFO]
   --categorise BOOLEAN            Whether to categorise the embeddings (env: